 |This vendor sold the white rabbits in the cage and the two white puppies that tugged at our heartstrings.|

 We continued on our walk through the town, stopping from time to time to chat with other cruise passengers and admire the crafts of locals.
 At the craft fair/open market, I purchased a white “senorita-type” dress and shawl for tonight’s “evening chic” attire aboard the ship.

 |An ice cream man with a cart.|

-We rarely purchase anything at these tourist shopping sites but when I saw the dress hanging in a little shop, I couldn’t resist.
-It’s sleeveless so I purchased the shawl to keep me warm in the evening.
-They keep the AC awfully cold and I’m generally shivering while indoors.
+We rarely purchase anything at these tourist shopping sites, but I couldn’t resist when I saw the dress hanging in a shop.
+It’s sleeveless, so I purchased the shawl to keep me warm in the evening.
+They keep the AC cold, and I’m generally shivering while indoors.
 Even outdoors, it’s been cool since we left Fort Lauderdale a week ago today.

 |Iguana climbing a tree in the central park in Manta.|

 It’s hard to believe a week has already passed since we sailed from Fort Lauderdale, Florida.
 We’re having such a great time meeting new people while passing out hundreds of our business cards and subsequently adding new readers to our site.

 Sharing our story with readers worldwide means the world to us.
 Thank you for being on this journey with us